jhthompson/jhthompson-blog/_drafts/2018-08-17-interrail-end.md

 ***

-I went to a zoo in Amsterdam, which had a lot of animals and a large variety of species.
+I went to a fairly large zoo in Amsterdam, which had a lot of animals and a large variety of species.

 ***